-There are a lot of factors in our life that affect our moods – work, personal life, food, family & friends, music, and so forth.
+There are a lot of factors in our life that affect our moods – work, quality of life, food, family & friends, music, and so forth.
 But did you know that your gut also controls your mood?
 You’ve heard the terms and maybe even used some of them; “I have butterflies”, “go with your gut”, “I’m feeling uneasy in my stomach”.
 These terms are not a coincidence but have a reason behind it.
-You’d be surprised to know that the gut is very sensitive to your mood.
+You’d be surprised to know that the gut is very sensitive to your mental health.
 Anger, happiness, anxiety – all of these emotions can trigger your gut!

-So why do we get butterflies in our stomach?
+So why do you get butterflies in your stomach?

 Find out how your bowels can cause anxiety & depression.